 Protect yourself against malware.

-In most cases people unknowingly install malware on their device by opening up infected documents and/or clicking on links.
+It can gather information on you and, in some cases, can activate your device’s microphone and camera to record your activities.
+In most cases, people unknowingly install malware on their devices by opening infected documents and/or clicking on links.

 How do you know if your computer has been infected with malware?

 - Your device may run slower than usual

 - Pop-up ads will appear on your device

 - Your computer/phone may not function as it should

 Best practice: malware

 - Think carefully before you click on any links or download documents sent in emails, SMS or social media messages.